Casto Méndez Núñez: Chincha Islands War

 Bolivia joined the war against Spain on 22 March 1866, closing all the Pacific ports of South America south of Colombia to Spanish ships.
 After the Chilean government ordered all vessels communicating with the Spanish fleet to be barred from Chilean ports, Mendez Núñez, under orders to take punitive action against South American ports, presented an ultimatum from the Spanish government to the Chilean government on 24 March 1866: if Chile did not meet Spanish demands, he would bombard the undefended port of Valparaíso, although he found the idea of attacking an undefended port repugnant.
 When Hugh Judson Kilpatrick, the American minister to Chile, learned that Méndez Núñez had been ordered to bombard Valparaíso, he asked the United States Navy commander in the area, Commodore John Rodgers, to attack the Spanish fleet, Méndez Núñez famously responded with "I will be forced to sink [the U.S. ships], because even if I have one ship left I will proceed with the bombardment.
-Spain, the Queen and I prefer honor without ships than ships without honor (España prefiere honra sin barcos a barcos sin honra.)"
+Spain, the Queen and I prefer honour without ships than ships without honour (España prefiere honra sin barcos a barcos sin honra.)"